Bonat-Org/Android_SDK/README.md

 # Bonat Mobile SDK for Android

-## Copyright Statement

-All rights reserved.
-No part of this document may be reproduced in any form or by any means or used to make any derivative such as translation, transformation, or adaptation without the prior written permission from BONAT Corporation.

-## Trademark

-2019-2021 BONAT ©, all rights reserved.
-Contents are subject to change without prior notice.

-## Contact Us

-integrations@bonat.io

-www.bonat.io

 ## About BONAT

 BONAT easily gets your customers rewarded at different businesses around you.